 Thought leader Dana Falsetti is an advocate for those aspiring to live life more fully and to become their best and highest selves.
-Originally known for her strength in yoga, Dana now utilizes her platform to focus on raising the collective consciousness and inspiring critical thought, self-awareness, and confidence across multiple modalities including her podcast, public speaking engagements, written pieces, international yoga workshops, and more.
-She has been featured in the print and online publications Seventeen, People, Shape, Upworthy, Mantra, Health Magazine, Buzzfeed, and more.
-Dana was the 2017 Shorty Award winner (recognizing excellence in social media) in the Health and Wellness category, and she has also been included in numerous “most inspiring” lists for her work.
+Originally known for their strength in yoga, Dana now utilizes their platform to focus on raising the collective consciousness and inspiring critical thought, self-awareness, and confidence across multiple modalities including their podcast, public speaking engagements, written pieces, international yoga workshops, and more.
+They have been featured in the print and online publications Seventeen, People, Shape, Upworthy, Mantra, Health Magazine, Buzzfeed, and more.
+Dana was the 2017 Shorty Award winner (recognizing excellence in social media) in the Health and Wellness category, and they have also been included in numerous “most inspiring” lists for their work.

-When I first discovered Dana’s work, I was struck by her confidence and presence.
-She was so sure of herself and her message but also vulnerable and relatable.
-Her openness is evident, and her incredibly engaged following is a testament to the thoughtful conversations she sparks.
-Dana’s work extends far beyond the visible images in her feed - she hosts dialogue that is enlightening, often challenging, and always worth paying attention to.
-While the content I first experienced of Dana’s was centered around the body (celebrating it, accepting it - or not, becoming powerful in it), she digs into a myriad of other social issues and is not afraid of difficult conversations.
-Most recently, she has encouraged me to think hard about all forms of marginalization and my role in it.
-Her willingness to talk about race, gender, and activism has helped spark a deep journey of self-education and reflection that has been both difficult but incredibly rewarding (currently, I'm reading So You Want to Talk About Race by Ijeoma Oluo and White Fragility by Robin Diangelo).
+When I first discovered Dana’s work, I was struck by their confidence and presence.
+They were so sure of themselves and their message but also vulnerable and relatable.
+Their openness is evident, and their incredibly engaged following is a testament to the thoughtful conversations they spark.
+Dana’s work extends far beyond the visible images in their feed - they host dialogue that is enlightening, often challenging, and always worth paying attention to.
+While the content I first experienced of Dana’s was centered around the body (celebrating it, accepting it - or not, becoming powerful in it), they dig into a myriad of other social issues and is not afraid of difficult conversations.
+Most recently, they have encouraged me to think hard about all forms of marginalization and my role in it.
+Their willingness to talk about race, gender, and activism has helped spark a deep journey of self-education and reflection that has been both difficult but incredibly rewarding (currently, I'm reading So You Want to Talk About Race by Ijeoma Oluo and White Fragility by Robin Diangelo).

 I was thrilled to work with Dana on this campaign.
-I admire her creativity and the way she uses so many mediums to skillfully express it.
-Her writing, teaching, speaking, physical practice - each form of expression has its own voice and purpose.
-We photographed Dana here in Nashville on a snowy morning, and getting to know her in person was such an amazing experience.
+I admire their creativity and the way they use so many mediums to skillfully express it.
+Their writing, teaching, speaking, physical practice - each form of expression has its own voice and purpose.
+We photographed Dana here in Nashville on a snowy morning, and getting to know them in person was such an amazing experience.
 We discovered so many similarities in both our work and our approach to dressing.
 As business owners at a young age, we talked about managing our time and energy, capitalism, the tension between growing a company and remaining centered as an artist, and the wonderful but complex reality of operating a business heavily rooted in social media.
-With so much emotional energy invested in her work, comfort, simplicity, and beauty in clothing are of paramount importance to Dana.
+With so much emotional energy invested in their work, comfort, simplicity, and beauty in clothing are of paramount importance to Dana.
 Pieces that can transition from meditative stretches to computer work in the studio to dinner or errands.
 We went with silk wide-leg trousers, easy, cropped linen tops, deep pockets, and layers that are perfect for traveling.
-My favorite thing about Dana’s approach to dressing, though, is her distaste for the concept of clothing needing to be “flattering."
-I share her inclination - flattering implies that there is someone to please outside of yourself, that your body needs to be diminished, that the appearance of being larger or less hourglass is an inherently bad thing to be avoided.
-I encourage comfort over flattery every day of the week, especially because the women that I most admire and want to emulate are the ones that look deeply, truly, happy and joyful.
+My favorite thing about Dana’s approach to dressing, though, is their distaste for the concept of clothing needing to be “flattering."
+I share their inclination - flattering implies that there is someone to please outside of yourself, that your body needs to be diminished, that the appearance of being larger or less hourglass is an inherently bad thing to be avoided.
+I encourage comfort over flattery every day of the week, especially because the people that I most admire and want to emulate are the ones that look deeply, truly, happy and joyful.
 Nobody feels joyful when they're physically uncomfortable.
 So at any rate, seeing Dana live this with passion makes me incredibly happy and proud.
-If you’re in need of a dose of self-confidence, encouragement, or thought-provoking conversation, I encourage you to follow her work, listen to her fantastic new podcast, and check out her workshops.
+If you’re in need of a dose of self-confidence, encouragement, or thought-provoking conversation, I encourage you to follow their work, listen to their fantastic new podcast, and check out their workshops.

-We asked Dana what role clothing plays in her life and work, and here’s what she had to say:
+We asked Dana what role clothing plays in their life and work, and here’s what they had to say:

-Dana wears the Linn Tee in Ivory Midweight Linen, Florence Pant in Black Silk Crepe, Georgia Tee in Moss Silk Crepe, Clyde Work Pant in Black Cotton Canvas, and the Clyde Trench in Black Cotton Canvas.
-Extended sizes coming this Fall.
+Dana wears the Linn Tee in Ivory Midweight Linen, Florence Pant in Black Silk Crepe, Georgia Tee in Moss Silk Crepe, Clyde Work Pant in Black Cotton Canvas (see a similar style), and the Clyde Trench in Black Cotton Canvas (see a similar style).